 WZZS - A History

-Today (2010), WZZS is a Class A 6,000-watt FM licensed to Zolfo Springs with a coverage area that includes the cities of Wauchula, Arcadia, Sebring, Avon Park and Lake Placid.
+Today (2014), WZZS is a Class A 6,000-watt FM licensed to Zolfo Springs with a coverage area that includes the cities of Wauchula, Arcadia, Sebring, Avon Park and Lake Placid.
 Offices, studios and its 378-foot tower are located at 7981 U.S. Highway 17 South, mid way between Zolfo Springs and Arcadia, near the Bluffs Golf Course.

-Other names from WZZS history include Mark Walker (1995), Ron Brown (GM/sales-2002), Bryan Daniels (GM-2005), Bob & Tom In the Morning (syndicated-2008), Amy Ryan (mid-days-2008; nights-2009), Gary Del Toro (afternoons-2008), Bubba James (mornings-2009), Gentry Thomas (afternoons-2009), BJ Odom (PD/music-2009), Carolyn K (Carolyn Kneller-nights 2008; mid-days 2009), Alan Jeffries (mornings-2009), Casey Williams (sales manager-2009), Jack Mihall (sales-2009), Michael Williams (sales-2009), and Sherry Good (office manager-2009).
+Other names from WZZS history include Mark Walker (1995), Bill Noel (GM-1996), Ron Brown (GM/sales-2002), Bryan Hollenbaugh (GM-2005), Bob & Tom In the Morning (syndicated-2008), Amy Ryan (mid-days-2008; nights-2009), Gary Del Toro (afternoons-2008), Bubba James (mornings-2009; PD-2014), Gentry Thomas (afternoons-2009), BJ Odom (PD/music-2009), Carolyn K (Carolyn Kneller-nights 2008; mid-days 2009), Alan Jeffries (mornings-2009), Casey Williams (sales manager-2009; station manager-2014), Jack Mihall (sales-2009), Michael Williams (sales-2009), and Sherry Good (office manager-2009).

-1992 - 2010 Other Central Florida Stations (History)
+1992 - 2014 Other Central Florida Stations (History)